 The first thing we did was measure the size of the plywood we needed as well as the cedar boards which would be a decorative “frame” for the top and bottom of the map.
 This will depend on the map size you use and if you want to add framing.

 Note: I recommend measuring your map before buying the plywood or whatever backing you are going to use and not just going off the measurements you see online.
 Our map was just slightly smaller than the measurements online so we actually had our plywood cut to 66.5″ wide and 39″ tall.
-We had it cut a few inches taller than the actual map size so that we could add our our 1 x 2 cedar boards to the top and bottom of the plywood, which were cut to 68.5″ long.
+We had it cut a few inches taller than the actual map size so that we could add our 1 x 2 cedar boards to the top and bottom of the plywood, which was cut to 68.5″ long.

-If you’re going to “frame” your map with any wood then you’ll want to stain it now.
+If you’re going to “frame” your DIY push pin vintage-style map with any wood then you’ll want to stain it now.
 This way you can give it the amount of time required to fully dry before you attach it to your plywood.
 We used tung oil because we are obsessed with it, but it takes a lot longer to cure than most stains.
-We waited a couple days before attaching it but it actually leaked down a little bit onto our map.
+We waited a couple of days before attaching it but it actually leaked down a little bit onto our map.
 Luckily the map is a vintage style so it’s a little harder to notice but we should have waited longer before attaching them.
 Woops.

-Next you’ll want to measure out where the wooden frame will go onto the plywood and mark lines so that you have a guide on where to place your map.
+Next, you’ll want to measure out where the wooden frame will go onto the plywood and mark lines so that you have a guide on where to place your map.
 You could have your frame placed on top of your map or have it line up next to it.
-We decided to have our cedar wood line up right on top of the map.
+We decided to have our cedar wood line upright on top of the map.

 Now you get to attach the map to your plywood, yay!
 If you’re using a really large map I recommend having someone help you with this.